 We view local community foundations as both important partners in sourcing ideas for our strategic grantmaking, and leaders and conveners in each Knight community.
 We seek to be a funder of opportunities for the future of each community and seek to build upon local momentum, assets, and resources – often focused geographically in the downtown core.
 We are open to prototyping new ideas and investing risk capital to support local leaders and organizations.

 A more vibrant, equitable and inclusive public life and riverfront.

 What We Fund

-- Building on assets – connecting to key assets in the community like universities, corporations, or nature.
+- Building on Assets: better connecting the community to key assets like universities, corporations, or nature.

-- Fostering civic engagement – breaking down barriers between residents and decision-makers; engaging underrepresented communities in civic life and leadership roles.
+- Civic Engagement: breaking down barriers between residents and decision makers; engaging underrepresented communities in civic life and leadership roles.

 What We Do Not Fund